 - How many consultants are working on delivery projects?

-The visual way of determining whether you are above or below is to look at your Row Fields tab.
-Anything that is in the Resource or Skill group is above the resource.
-Everything else is below.
-One very important point though, these fields must also be at the top of the right hand list.
-In the screenshot below everything is properly setup for above the resource reports.
-But if I were to move project to the top, it becomes a below the resource situation.
+The visual way of determining whether you have above or below the resource fields is to look at your Row Fields tab.
+Anything that is in the Resource or Skill group is an above the resource field.

 Above the Resource